-A Final Review submittal has the following requirements:

-- 1. The Review Application for New Construction and the Architectural Questionnaire in completed final form - 2.
-The construction deposit and Property Owner's Agreement - 3.
-The completed Roof / Paint / Color Application Form - 4.
-The completed scaled Landscape Plan - 5.
-Final Drawings:
+- 1. A Final Review submittal must include all Preliminary Review Requirements as well as the following items. - 2.
+The Review Application for New Construction and the Architectural Questionnaire in completed final form - 3.
+The construction deposit and Property Owner's Agreement